 Mistletoe has been used as a Yuletide decoration for centuries.
 But mistletoe is poisonous if eaten, so be careful with your holiday decorating.

-The American or oak mistletoe (Phorandendron serotinum) only grows in deciduous trees, which shed their leaves annually.
+The American or oak mistletoe (Phoradendron serotinum) only grows in deciduous trees, which shed their leaves annually.
 In Florida, mistletoe is most commonly found in laurel oaks.
 Other known hosts include elms, hackberries, sycamores, and wild cherry trees.
+Mistletoe is also the only food source for the larva of the great purple hairstreak (Atlides halesus), one of our most beautiful southern butterflies.

 In ancient times, Celtic Druids believed that mistletoe was a holy plant because it rooted closer to heaven than any other plant.
 Its evergreen leaves symbolized the promise of spring's return.
 In Scandinavian mythology, mistletoe was a symbol of peace.
 These traditions and beliefs were adapted by the English and French, giving us the holiday custom of kissing under mistletoe bunches.
 Hanging mistletoe is a Chrismas tradition in the U.S., while in Europe, it is more commonly associated with New Year's Eve.